Mavis Gilmour

-Mavis Gwendolyn Gilmour-Petersen, OJ, CD (born April 13, 1926) is a Jamaican medical practitioner and politician, representing the Jamaica Labour Party (JLP).
-She served as minister of education from 1980 to 1986.
+Mavis Gwendolyn Gilmour-Petersen, OJ, CD (born 13 April 1926) is a Jamaican medical practitioner and politician, representing the Jamaica Labour Party (JLP).
+She served as Minister of Education from 1980 to 1986.

 Early life and education

-Gilmour-Petersen was born on April 13, 1926 in St Elizabeth.
+Gilmour-Petersen was born on 13 April 1926, in St Elizabeth.
 She is the daughter of Isaac and Adelaide Holness.
-Gilmour-Petersen attended Blake's Tutorial College; Howard University in Washington DC, and the University of Edinburgh, Scotland.
+Gilmour-Petersen attended Blake's Tutorial College; Howard University in Washington, D.C., and the University of Edinburgh, Scotland.